24 Jan 2025

 The A1 certificate is often also referred to as a posting certificate.
 It is an official, legally valid document that proves that an employee or self-employed person continues to pay social security contributions in their home country for the duration of their temporary posting to another country.

 The A1 certificate is used in the European Union, the European Economic Area (EEA) and Switzerland.
 The A1 certificate avoids the need to switch social security responsibilities between countries.
-This simplifies administration and also avoids financial duplication of contributions from different countries.
+This streamlines administration and prevents the financial duplication of contributions across different countries.

 The A1 certificate is issued by the social insurance institution in the home country.
 This enables the employee or employer to prove to the authorities in the host country that all social security contributions continue to be paid in the home country.